Have you encountered a pressure gauge with two entry ports where pressure can be applied?

 How to calculate differential pressure?

-Differential pressure measurement is simply the difference of two applied pressure.
-One port will result to a negative reading while the other positive.
+Differential pressure measurement is simply the difference between two applied pressure.
+One port will result in a negative reading while the other positive.

 For example P1 = 100 psi and P2 = 40 psi